Alex-G-R/FRSGUI/README.md

       - each element must be a child of some element
       - add layouts like, center, left, right, top, bottom
       - margin, padding
+  - other Styling options
       - Add labels that can be tied to elements
       - Add placeholder for inputs (default text if no user data is inputed)
+      - add an ability to create smooth edges to elements (css border-radius type shii)
+      - hover styling (effect on mouse over the element)
   - Create hard-coded UI_elements:
       - ~~Button~~
       - Input:
+          - ~~Textarea~~
+          - ~~Number inputs~~
-          - Textarea
+          - Checkbox
-          - Number inputs
+          - Radio checkbox?
       - Slider
           - numbers slider
           - custom sliders